ShubhamSPawade/Unbound-Platform-DeltaTesting/README.md

 3. **Payment Processing**: Razorpay processes the payment
 4. **Direct Transfer**: Money goes directly to college's bank account
 5. **Notifications**: Both student and college receive email confirmations

+### **Payment Debugging & Error Handling**
+- **Registration Validation**: Use `GET /api/payments/registrations` to see all available registrations
+- **Error Messages**: Clear, user-friendly error messages for invalid registration IDs
+- **Available Registrations**: When a registration is not found, the API returns a list of all available registrations
+- **JSON Validation**: Proper error handling for invalid JSON requests (e.g., leading zeros in numbers)

 ### **College Payment Configuration**
 Colleges must set up their payment details to receive payments: